April 2026: Ich war beim velo.fm-Podcast eingeladen – Thema: Das Transcontinental Race (in German)

 • Probably round 300 participants, all genders

 That also means: this is the first Transcontinental Race that goes in North/South-direction, and also the first exploring nordic countries.
-One consequence is: as opposed to previous editions this race goes through a huge range of lattitudes and thereby weather: from raw Norwegian weather, to Greek heat.
+One consequence is: as opposed to previous editions this race goes through a huge range of lattitudes and thereby weather: from raw Norwegian climate an long days, to Greek heat.

 If you want to find out a bit more about the route: TCR veteran Josh Ibbett did a quick review right after the route was published; as always with some very qualified initial assessments.
 You find it here on his YouTube Channel

 My two previous Transcontinental Races (TCR) were life altering experiences; I’m not exaggerating.
 For many reasons, about which I could and will write a whole other extensive blogpost.
 In short: The Transcontinental Race is unique among all races in terms of it’s community spirit, attention to detail by organizers, it’s emphasis on fairness and spirit, and not least: its sheer length (usually >4000 km) and overall challenge incl. rough parcours.
 TCR brought me to my absolute mental and physical limits; but while I have found myself in unbelievably challenging situations, it also brought me to some of the highest highs I’ve ever experienced.
-And these experiences I carry with me every day and in a way they colour my day to day life in a light warm tint that acts subconsciously, but is easy to identify whenever I think about it.
-Having gone through TCRs (in combination with other trips) was a lesson on self-efficacy, handling uncertainty, trusting my abilities including the ability to know where my abilities end.
+And these experiences I carry with me every day and in a way they colour my day to day life in subconscious ways, but is easy to identify whenever I think about it: Having gone through TCRs (in combination with other trips) was a lesson in self-efficacy, handling uncertainty, trusting my abilities including the ability to know where my abilities end.
 More on that on a different occasion.

 For those who don’t know: TCR is extremely popular for many good reasons; this year they had (I believe) 4 applications per available spot.
 The selection process involves a somewhat secret mix of lottery, certainly some manual pics, also prefers veterans (like me) and maybe some softer factors.
 One other important policy of TCR is that until women make 50% of the field, women are guaranteed a spot (in case you wondered: I strongly favour that approach!
 It’s great for visibility and helps overcoming traditional under-representation).
 Not sure which of all the criteria and/or lottery got me in, but what counts is: